semgrep/semgrep-docs/docs/semgrep-ci.md

 ## Integrations

-TODO Semgrep CI gets you results where you already work.
+Semgrep CI comes with many integrations with other services, to get you results in the workflow you're already used to, whether you're a developer or part of a security team.

 ### Notifications